pygos/build/docs/build.md

 For each network interface, addresses, mtu, offloading, etc can be configured in a file `interfaces/<name>`, where *name* is the interface name *after* renaming.

+If the files `nftables.rules` or `sysctl.conf` are found, they are copied to the target system image and the coresponding services are enabled.

 For more details, please refer to the not yet existing network documentation.